UQ-RCC/pitschi-docs/faq-datamover.md

 The experiment is paused most likely due to the fact that the X drive is full.
 Before pausing the experiment, Pitschi has notified admin.
 If you still worry, please contact Lou.

+## 4. When should I start the experiment ?

+You should start the experiment right before you start collecting data.

+## 5. Do I have to stop my experiment ?

+Yes

+## 6. What if I forgot to stop my experiment ?

+The next user cannot start another experiment if the previous one forgot to stop it.
+Only admins (Lou, Matthias and myself) could stop other people's experiments.